 |Distance||50 miles (81 km)|

-|Average train duration||1 h 45 min|
+|Average train duration||1 h 25 min|

-|Average train ticket price||$12 (€10)|
+|Average train ticket price||$11 (€9)|

 |Train providers||Italo, Regionale, Frecciarossa, Intercity, Trenitalia, Intercity Notte, Frecciargento or Regionale Veloce|

-Trains from Florence to Bologna cover the 50 miles (81 km) long trip taking on average 1 h 45 min with our travel partners like Italo, Regionale, Frecciarossa, Intercity, Trenitalia, Intercity Notte, Frecciargento or Regionale Veloce.
-There are direct train services available.
-While the average ticket price for this route costs around $12 (€10), you can find the cheapest train ticket for as low as $11 (€9).
+Trains from Florence to Bologna cover the 50 miles (81 km) long trip taking on average 1 h 25 min with our travel partners like Italo, Regionale, Frecciarossa, Intercity, Trenitalia, Intercity Notte, Frecciargento or Regionale Veloce.
+Normally, there are 25 trains operating per day, including direct services available.
+While the average ticket price for this trip costs around $11 (€9), you can find the cheapest train ticket for as low as $11 (€9).
 Travelers depart most frequently from Firenze Santa Maria Novella and arrive in Bologna Centrale.

-Travel from Florence to Bologna from $11 (€9) with Omio's train partners Italo, Frecciarossa and Trenitalia!
-You can find the best schedules and tickets when comparing and booking the most affordable trip for you.
+Find the best trains from Florence to Bologna with Omio's travel partners Italo, Frecciarossa and Trenitalia from $11 (€9).
+We can find you the best deals, schedules and tickets when comparing and booking the best trip.

-Italo is a brand of high-speed trains from the Italian train company Nuovo Trasporto Viaggiatori (NTV) offering regular services to popular cities around Italy, such as Rome, Naples, Florence and Milan.
-Among its fleet of trains are the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly train that can reach speeds up to 150 mph (250 km/h).
-You can choose from the following Italo ticket types when purchasing tickets between Florence and Bologna: Low Cost, Economy, and Flex.
-Italo offers four different class options: Smart, Comfort, Prima and Club Executive.
-Standard services in all Italo trains include bathrooms, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of films, music and games).
-While some amenities may differ based on the class option booked, each train car is modernly equipped with a high level of comfort.
+Italo is a brand of high-speed trains operated by the Italian train company Nuovo Trasporto Viaggiatori (NTV).
+Its fleet of trains includes the Italo AGV 575, the premier high-speed service reaching speeds up to 186 mph (300 km/h), and the Italo EVO, an eco-friendly train that can reach a maximum speed of 150 mph (250 km/h).
+Italo offers four different class options, but each train car is modernly equipped with a high level of comfort.
+You can choose between the Smart, Comfort, Prima and Club Executive classes.
+Standard services in all Italo trains include bathrooms, free WiFi, power outlets, reclining leather seats, footrests, snack machines and Italo Live (free onboard entertainment featuring a selection of movies, music and games).
+Italo offers three types of fares with different prices and flexibility: Low Cost, Economy, and Flex.

 To get from the central Italian city of Florence to Bologna, which sits 64.5 miles (104 km) north, passengers can opt for one of the many trains departing daily.
 Trains from Florence to Bologna run most hours of the day and can take as little as about 40min, or long as 4h—which is typically on standard, late-night services that have transfers.
 Once in Bologna, explore the historic city center where there are stunning piazzas, narrow alleys, arcades and restaurants.